![]() |

 Inside Wat Kao Poon Temple |

 Once at the bottom of the hillside, our Thai families decide to eat at the local eatery at the bottom of the hill.
 Scruffy dogs and their pups scramble by our feet wanting attention and food.
 It is frowned upon to touch these dogs.
-I do it anyways and find these dogs very friendly.
+I do it anyway and find these dogs very friendly.

 ![]() |